IMMATURE BEETLES MEETING 2021

 ADDITIONAL INFO ABOUT IBM

 The Immature Beetles Meeting was first organized in 2007, and aimed as a meeting to facilitate the discussions of students working on beetle immature stages with more experienced colleagues.
-Since then, it is organized every second year, and became pretty international: 58 scientists from Europe, Asia, North America and South America participated in 2013, for example.
+Since then, it is organized every second year, and became pretty international: 63 scientists from Europe, Asia, South America and New Zealand participated in 2017, for example.
 The aim is still the same, i.e. to enable the communication among people working on immature stages of different beetle group, and to get younger students and newbies in contact with more experienced colleagues, enthusiastic amateurs etc.

 PRESENTATIONS, POSTERS, ABSTRACTS